 &lt;sup>17 The Group prepares its financial statements based on international standardization, and consequently, in the calculation of the cost of leasing and operating the properties classified as investment properties, depreciation was not taken into account.
 Furthermore, for the purpose of calculating the aforesaid parameters, profit from the revaluation of properties was not taken into account.
-Including properties from the commenter retail conternand malk in least l

-&lt;sup>18 Including properties from the segments: retail centers and malls in Israel; leasable office and other space in Israel; income-producing properties in the U.S.; senior housing and data centers.
+&lt;sup>18 Including properties from the segments: retail centers and malls in Israel; leasable office and other space in Israel; incomeproducing properties in the U.S.; senior housing and data centers.